-The estimated arterial street and highway system and transit system costs include all capital costs and operating and maintenance costs.
-The estimated costs include the necessary costs to preserve the existing transportation system such as arterial street resurfacing and reconstruction and transit system bus replacement, and the estimated costs of the transportation system improvement and expansion recommended under the Fiscally Constrained Transportation Plan.
-The freeway system capital costs include the estimated cost to resurface the existing freeway system, as needed, estimated at \$1.1 billion or \$32 million per year, and the estimated cost to rebuild those segments of the existing freeway system, which can be expected to be completed by the year 2050 and within the reasonably expected revenues available to modern design standards, estimated at \$8.4 billion or \$240 million per year; the estimated incremental cost to rebuild 106 miles of the freeway system with additional lanes at \$540 million or \$15 million per year; the estimated cost of two new freeway interchanges at \$73 million; and the estimated cost of the extension of the USH 12 freeway from Elkhorn to Whitewater at \$438 million.
+a The estimated arterial street and highway system and transit system costs include all capital costs and operating and maintenance costs.
+The estimated costs include the necessary costs to preserve the existing transportation system, such as arterial street resurfacing and reconstruction and transit system bus replacement, and the estimated costs of the transportation system improvement and expansion under the Fiscally Constrained Transportation Plan.
+The freeway system capital costs include the cost to resurface the existing freeway system, as needed, estimated at \$1.1 billion or \$32 million per year; the cost to rebuild those segments of the existing freeway system that have not yet been rebuilt to modern design standards, estimated at \$8.4 billion or \$240 million per year; the incremental cost to rebuild 106 miles of the freeway system with additional lanes, estimated at \$540 million or \$15 million per year; the cost of two new freeway interchanges, estimated at \$73 million; and the cost of the extension of the USH 12 freeway from Elkhorn to Whitewater, estimated at \$438 million.
 These freeway capital costs include the cost to reconstruct IH 43 between Howard Avenue and Silver Spring Drive to modern design standards.
 Should it be determined that this segment of IH 43 be widened, the project cost would incrementally increase by \$168 million.
 With respect to freeway resurfacing, it was assumed that segments of freeway that were reconstructed before 2016 would be resurfaced on average two times by 2050 and segments of freeway that are recommended to be reconstructed in 2016 and beyond would be resurfaced on average one time by 2050.
-Surface arterial capital costs include the costs of the estimated necessary resurfacing and reconstruction of the 3,157 miles of surface arterials that will require preservation of capacity over the plan design period, the estimated costs of reconstruction and widening with additional traffic lanes of about 163 miles of surface arterials, and the estimated costs of new construction of 63 miles of surface arterials.
-The estimated costs of resurfacing and reconstruction are based on the estimated lifecycle of existing surface arterials, and includes reconstruction of about 52 percent of surface arterials with approximately 66 percent resurfaced once, and 66 percent of the 48 percent resurfaced twice and 33 percent resurfaced three times.
+Surface arterial capital costs include the estimated costs of the necessary resurfacing and reconstruction of the 3,157 miles of surface arterials that will require preservation of capacity over the plan design period, the estimated costs of reconstruction and widening with additional traffic lanes of about 163 miles of surface arterials, and the estimated costs of new construction of 63 miles of surface arterials.
+The estimated costs of resurfacing and reconstruction are based on the estimated lifecycle of existing surface arterials, and include reconstruction of about 52 percent of surface arterials with approximately 66 percent resurfaced once, and 66 percent of the remaining 48 percent resurfaced twice and 33 percent resurfaced three times.
 Unit costs for surface arterial resurfacing, reconstruction, widening, and new construction vary by cross-section from \$0.4 to \$13.4 million per mile (rural or urban, divided or undivided, and number of traffic lanes) and are based upon actual project costs over the past several years.
 The estimated capital cost of surface arterials is \$348 million per year, including \$298 million for preservation (resurfacing and reconstruction) and \$50 million for new arterials and arterials reconstructed with additional traffic lanes.
 Transit system capital costs include preservation of the existing transit system, including bus replacement on a 15-year schedule and replacement of fixed facilities, and costs associated with the initial phases of the Milwaukee Streetcar and Milwaukee County's BRT line between downtown Milwaukee and the Milwaukee Regional Medical Center, including needed additional vehicles and facilities.